VictorHachard/game-engine/README.md

 - The initCamera
 - The initParticle

-## Running the tests

-...

 ## What I Learned

 - Java and JavaFX advanced
 - Code organisation/architecture

-## Contributors
+## Authors & Contributors

+* **Hachard Victor** - *Initial work* - [Glaskani](https://github.com/Glaskani)

 I want to thank everyone who contributed to the project.

-First of all, ...

-## Release History

-## Authors

-* **Hachard Victor** - *Initial work* - [Glaskani](https://github.com/Glaskani)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License